BAARD-CAMH/.github/profile/README.md

-# Biotype-assigned Augmentation Approach in Resistant (late-life) Depression (BAARD)
+# Biotype-assigned Augmentation Approach in Resistant Depression (BAARD)

 Welcome to the official GitHub organization for the **BAARD Project**